 Redevelopment and Public Works projects demonstrate the competition for space, amenities, and provision of City services.
-Street trees need to compete for space in the public terrace with lighting, fire safety access, underground parking, bicycle parking, utilities (such as high voltage overhead wires), and more.
+Street trees need to compete for space in the public terrace (the area between the road and the sidewalk) with lighting, fire safety access, bicycle parking opportunities, underground utilities, and more.
 Appropriate tree species must be chosen and placed strategically in the terrace to avoid both underground and above ground infrastructure conflicts and to allow for sufficient fire safety access.
 These factors not only limit the placement of public and private trees, but can also minimize the amount of soil volume for trees to grow in, negatively impacting their long-term success.
-As development and redevelopment continues, City departments must work together internally and with utility companies and developers to increase the tree canopy.
+As redevelopment continues, City agencies must work together to increase tree canopy to maximize the urban forest's meaningful contribution to our environment.